-1. Admission: All students admitted into the Medical Insurance Specialist Technical Certificate program will meet the same criteria as established for any technical certificate program offered by Walters State Community College.
-Primary among these criteria is graduation from high school or a passing score on the GED assessment.

-In addition, admission into an allied health program requires the following:

-- a. a completed physical health form - b. evidence of malpractice liability insurance (if applicable) - c. a signed and dated Acknowledgement of the Drug/ Alcohol Abuse Policy and Consent forms.
+- All students admitted into the Medical Insurance Specialist Technical Certificate program will meet the same criteria as established for any technical certificate program offered by Walters State Community College.
+Primary among these criteria is graduation from high school or a passing score on the GED assessment. - Indicate Medical Insurance Specialist as the desired major on the WSCC application form. - 3.
+Each student enrolled in the Medical Insurance Specialist Certificate program will be monitored, advised and counseled.
+Student's grades will be evaluated at the end of each semester by the director of the medical insurance specialist program.
+A student must maintain the following standards or be dismissed from the program: (a) a grade of "C" or better in each course; (b) complete designated prerequisite/corequisite courses. - 4.
+Program graduation requirements include the successful completion of the courses listed below with a minimum grade of "C" in each course. - 5.
+In addition, admission into an allied health program requires the following: (a) a completed physical health form; (b) evidence of malpractice liability insurance; and (c) a signed and dated Acknowledgement of the Drug/Alcohol Abuse Policy and Consent forms.
 The physical health form, malpractice insurance, and Tennessee Professional Assistance Fees are at the student's expense.

-The physical health form and malpractice insurance are at the student's expense.

-- Retention: Each student enrolled in the medical insurance specialist certificate program will be monitored, advised and counseled.
-Student's grades will be evaluated at the end of each semester by the $\bar{\mbox{d}}irector$ of the Medical Insurance Specialist program.
-A student must maintain the following standards or he/she will be dismissed from his/her respective program: - a. a grade of "C" or better in each course - b. complete designated pre-requisite/co-requisite courses - 3.
-Graduation: Program graduation requirements include the successful completion of the courses listed below with a minimum grade of "C" in each course.

-Course No. Course Title Credit Hours CPSC 1100 Using Information Technology 3 MDCD 1010 MDCD 1020 Basic ICD-9-CM Coding Basic CPT/HCPCS Coding MDIS 1010 MDIS 1020 Physician Office Billing Insurance Procedures Practicum MDTR 1010 MDTR 1030 Medical TerminologyFundamentals of Medical Science TOTAL CREDIT I HOURS 23
+Course No. Course Title Credit Hours CPSC 1100 Using Information Technology 3 MDCD 1010 MDCD 1020 Basic ICD-9-CM Coding Basic CPT/HCPCS Coding MDIS 1010 MDIS 1020 Physician Office BillingInsurance Procedures Practicum MDTR 1010 MDTR 1030 Medical TerminologyFundamentals of Medical Science